 - Your stained teeth may slowly become whiter.

-- Your children will be less likely to start smoking themselves.
+- Your children will be healthier and will be less likely to start smoking.

 - It will be easier and cheaper to find an apartment or hotel room.